Wicked Witch Elphaba Makeup and Costume

-One of my favourite things about Halloween and Carnival is putting the costume together from things I already have, looking through second hand shops (thrift shops) and going the whole hog with the makeup.
+One of my favourite things about cosplay whether it be Halloween, Carnival or a convention is putting the costume together from things I already have, looking through second hand shops (thrift shops) and going the whole hog with the makeup.
 So most years my costumes involve something a bit different, you will never see me dressed in a sexy police costume or anything along those lines.
 Halloween is for scary costumes and scare is what I intend to do!

 My Wicked Witch costume was actually for a friend’s costume birthday party.
 I used an old black dress of my Mum’s and found the top part with the flared arms and the lace up front in my local second hand shop.